sky-uk/mite/CONTRIBUTING.md

   * [Arron Canham](https://github.com/arroncanhamskyuk) (Performance Engineer - Sky Identity)

 The Mite Maintainers Team are here to help facilitate the process of contributing and offer guidance.
-If you have any questions or concerns please [talk to us](https://sky.slack.com/messages/mite)!
+If you have any questions or concerns please in[talk to us](https://sky.slack.com/messages/mite) or [via email](mailto:DL-Leeds-ID-PerformanceEngineering@sky.uk) for external contributers.

 ## Creating Issues